pytest-dev/pytest-order/docs/source/index.rst

  def test_b():
      assert True

-If an unknown test is referenced, a warning is issued and the test in question is ordered behind all other tests.
+If an unknown test is referenced, a warning is issued and the execution order of the test in is not changed.

 Markers on class level
 ~~~~~~~~~~~~~~~~~~~~~~